-The Global Center at 7 Mellen Street serves a a meeting place for our community of global scholars to share ideas, expertise, and enthusiasm for scholarship that transcends national and intellectual borders.
+The Global Center at 7 Mellen Street is a meeting place for our community of global scholars to share ideas, expertise, and enthusiasm for scholarship that transcends national and intellectual borders.

 The Global Center at Lesley supports initiatives to cultivate a community of global scholars with the

 skills and understanding to be compassionate and engaged world citizens as well